Museums

 Lock Museum

 The Lock Museum displays antique locks, keys, and furniture from Korea and all over the world and conserves this disappearing art for future generations.
-The museum is located in the district of Daehangno (College Street) just northeast of Hyehwa Staiton.
-The Korean name of the museum is "seotdae" which means "a key."
+The museum, which features over 4,000 different types of locks, is located in the district of Daehangno (College Street) near Daehak-ro southeast of Hyehwa Station.
+The museum was opened in a beautiful modern building in November 2003 by Choi Hong-gyu.

 Museum Kimchikan